jt7williams/100-assigment/README.md

 - [ ] [Test the and or and semiColon class for correct ordering](https://github.com/cs100/assignment-cs-100-wes-will/issues/11#issue-406038956)

 - [ ] [Create the tree that will execute base objects](https://github.com/cs100/assignment-cs-100-wes-will/issues/12#issue-406039017)

+- [ ] Create the parentheses decorator class

+- [ ] Create the test command class

+- [ ] Add test and parentheses into parsing function